-Students are required to attend two separate laboratory sessions during the first few weeks of classes.
+As noted on the separate handout entitled Laboratory Information for Statistics 296 students are required to attend two separate laboratory sessions during the first few weeks of classes.
 Failure to attend will result in a final grade of NP being assigned.

-Midterm Exams:
+Midterm Exam:

-There will be two major term tests, called midterm exams, that will be given during the semester.
-The midterms will be closed-book, although one page of handwritten notes will be allowed.
+There will be one major term tests, called a midterm exam, that will be given during the semester.
+The midterm will be closed-book, although one page of handwritten notes will be allowed.
 Each exam will be comprehensive, and cover all the material listed on the syllabus before that midterm, including lectures, assigned readings, and assignments.